Freelancing in Informal Education

 Did you know the average American spends less than 5% of their life in the classroom (Falk & Dierking, 2010)?

 Most learning throughout one's life occurs outside of the classroom.
-This means that most people learn about plants, nature, and related topics outside of school.
-I suspect many people learn from independent professionals working in informal education.
+If most learning happens outside of school, then this means most people learn about plants, nature, and related topics outside of school.
+I assert many people learn from independent professionals working in informal education.
 Where do they learn from these independent professionals?
 What do they learn?
 I hope to find answers to these questions.

 Not sure if you are a "freelance informal educator"?

-For this study, a "freelance informal educator" is defined as someone who does not receive income as an employee (W-2 income) for the programs, products, or learning experiences they create.
-Freelance educators, like other independent professionals, work one project, one event, or one gig at a time.
+For this study, a "freelance informal educator" is someone who does not receive income as an employee (W-2 income) for the programs, products, or learning experiences they create.
+Freelance educators, like other independent professionals paid for their services, work one project, one event, or one gig at a time.
 If this describes you, please consider sharing your story.

-Over the years I have met many passionate, independent professionals who strive to connect people with nature through their work.
+Over the years I have met many passionate, independent professionals who strive to connect people to nature through their work.
 I have often wondered how many other professionals like them (and me) are out there in the world.
-I have also wondered about how each educator contributes to the public's understanding of nature.
+I have also wondered how each educator contributes to the public's understanding of nature and the environment.
 This investigation represents the first step towards finding this out.

-Join the mailing list to receive project-specific announcements and information about how you can share your story.
+Join the mailing list for freelance educators to receive project-specific announcements and information about how you can share your story.